Two people having a meeting in a modern biophilic-designed office café with natural lighting, indoor plants, and contemporary furnishings.

 Core Elements

-Oraanj Tip: Use sheer curtains or slatted blinds to soften light without blocking it entirely.
+Oraanj Tip: Use sheer curtains or slatted blinds to diffuse light while keeping rooms bright.

 Thoughtful space planning plays a key role here, ensuring furniture placement doesn’t obstruct light paths—an approach often used by luxury interior designers in London when working with urban layouts.